Wallaby greats propose rugby review board - Shepparton News

 Wallaby greats propose rugby review boardBy AAP Newswire

-Led by 1991 World Cup-winning skipper Nick Farr-Jones, the captains are proposing the establishment of an Australian Rugby Review board to dissect the next governance model as well as every other aspect of the game.
+And the centrepiece of the captains' master plan is the establishment of an Australian Rugby Review board to dissect the code's disturbing decline over the past decade and then, hopefully, to return the game to its glory days.

-Stirling Mortlock, one of the other nine ex-Wallabies captains who signed a letter sent this week to Rugby Australia calling for a leadership change, believes the need for a total overhaul has been 13 years coming.
+Stirling Mortlock, one of those who signed a letter sent this week to Rugby Australia calling for a leadership change, believes the need for a total overhaul has been 13 years coming.

 "I personally think we should have had the 'Oh Jesus' moment after the 2007 World Cup - just like New Zealand did," Mortlock told AAP.